023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 005. Identifying the main well-being dimensions (2021)

 This project aimed to identify the main dimensions of multidimensional well-being (MWB).
-2647 individuals participated in an online survey between November 19, 2020, and September 26, 2021, during the COVID-19 pandemi.
+2647 individuals participated in an online survey between November 19, 2020, and September 26, 2021, during the COVID-19 pandemic.
 1615 were unique pre-intervention records and 429 were unique post-intervention.
-After validating a quick visual analog scale for capturing multidimeniosnal well-being in a single question (convergent and test-retest validity), a multiple regression model showed that the main dimensions of MWB were the hedonic WB (i.e., affective WB), eudaimonic (psychological WB), physical WB (i.e., health and pain levels), and social (sense of connectedness with others) dimensions.
+After validating a quick visual analog scale for capturing multidimensional well-being in a single question (convergent and test-retest validity), a multiple regression model showed that the main dimensions of MWB were the hedonic WB (i.e., affective WB), eudaimonic (psychological WB), physical WB (i.e., health and pain levels), and social (sense of connectedness with others) dimensions.
 The model explained 44.6% of the variance in MWB (N = 1443).

 Multidimensional well-being was also influenced by reported connection with nature, religion/spirituality, physical activity during leisure, and personality trait (N = 415).
 Physical activity at work, meditation practice, relationship status, and creativity levels did not show any relationship with MWB.